ElliotHume/Aurica/README.md

 # AURICA <img align="left" width="150" height="150" src="Assets/UI/ApophisLogo.jpeg">

 #### Wield powerful and diverse magic in a strategic battle between mages.
 Every player is unique, with a pseudo-randomly generated Aura that interacts with every spell you cast and every hit you take.
-Aurica has a magic system with incredible depth and intricacy.
-The ceiling for growth in Aurica is limited only by your dedication.
+Aurica has a magic system with incredible depth and intricacy, the ceiling for growth is limited only by your dedication.
 ----

 ### Description
 Players face each other in multiplayer battles of skilled spell casting.
 To excel, players must learn the strengths of their own pseudo-randomly generated magical Aura.
 The magic system is incredibly deep but retains an ease-of-use that lets casual players have as much fun as the more dedicated players.

-There are a wealth of spell options to choose from in each battle, with over 120+ unique spells from 10 different schools of magic, and more being developed constantly.
+There are a wealth of spell options to choose from in each battle, with over 120+ unique spells from 10 different schools of magic, and more in the works!

 ### Novel features
 The intent of the magic system is to create a novel system for spell-casting that has incredible depth but maintains a low barrier of entry for casual players.
 Some key features of the system include: